A (long) introduction

 The Early Years + Education

 I was told at school never to start a cover letter with, 'I've been creative ever since I was a child' but it’s everyone’s go-to for a reason and is definitely true for me.
-It was in my blood really, my dad was a full time artist (Jim Bamber), look him up - he has his own Wikipedia page!
+It was in my blood really, my dad was a full-time artist (Jim Bamber), look him up - he has his own Wikipedia page!
 (We still to this day aren't sure who wrote it and once we tried to add information about us - his four children - and it was rejected 😅).
 One of my earliest memories is my dad coming into nursery to help us paint a vase of flowers.
 The teacher told me she could see where I got my talent from and I remember being so proud.
 Looking back, she was obviously just being kind as I, and all the other children, only managed to create colourful splodges...

 Bamber Prints Blog - A Long Introduction - Me and Dad Painting

-Me + dad painting together in the garden
+Me + dad painting together in the garden (I seemed to be great at splodges)

 Art and textiles were my favourite subjects in school, and apart from a brief stint of wanting to be a vet, I knew I always wanted a creative job.
 In year 10 my art teacher said I had a very graphic approach to design and she could see me pursuing that as a career.
 I awkwardly laughed it off as I wasn't really sure what graphic design was and wanted to focus on textiles and fashion.